-1. Except as provided in subsection (5), within 24 hours after a child care organization receives notice that a high-risk special investigation is being conducted by the department, the child care organization shall make a good-faith effort to make oral notification to each parent or legal guardian of 1 or more of the following: a) Children who were under the child care organization's care at the site and the time the incident being investigated occurred. b) If the individual being investigated is still present at the child care organization at the time of the investigation, children who have or will come into contact with the individual being investigated as long as that individual is present at the child care organization.
+- There is also a written notification that is required.
+See Statute "MCL 722.113f(2): Except as provided in subsection (5), within 24 hours after a child care organization receives notice that a high-risk special investigation is being conducted by the department. the child care organization shall make a goodfaith effort to make oral notification to each parent or legal guardian of 1 or more of the following: a) Children who were under the child care organization's care at the site and the time incident investigated the being occurred. b) If the individual being investigated is still present at the child care organization at the time of the investigation, children who have or will come into contact with the individual being investigated as long as that individual is present at the child care organization.

+- 2. The child care organization shall send written notification within 1 business day after the initial goodfaith attempt under subsection (1) at oral notification.
+For the purpose of this subsection, written notification shall be given by 1 of the following:

+- (a) Mail service.

+- (b) Facsimile transmission.

+- (c) Electronic mail.